ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    )
    ~~~

-   where `task_id` is the task ID and `inbound` is the message payload.
-If
+   where `task_id` is the task ID, `inbound` is the payload of the inbound
+   `PrepareResp`, and `state` is the report's prep state carried over from the
+   previous step.
+It then processes the next state transition:

+   * If the type of the new `state` is `Continued` or
-   `outbound != None`, then the Leader stores `state` and `outbound` and
+     `FinishedWithOutbound`, then the Leader stores `state` and proceeds
-   proceeds to another continuation step.
-If `outbound == None`, then the
+     to the next continuation step.

-   preparation process is complete: either `state == Rejected()`, in which case
-   the Leader rejects the report and removes it from the candidate set or
+   * Else if the new type is `Rejected`, then the Leader rejects the report and
+     removes it from the candidate set.

+     Note on rejection agreement: rejecting at this point would result in a
+     batch mismatch if the Helper had already committed to its output share.
+     This is impossible due to the robustness of the VDAF: if the underlying
+     measurement were invalid, then the Helper would have indicated rejection
+     in its response.

-   `state == Finished(out_share)`, in which case the Leader commits to
+   * Else if the new type is `Finished`, then the Leader commits to
-   `out_share` as described in {{batch-buckets}}.
-If commitment fails, then the
+     `state.out_share` as described in {{batch-buckets}}.
-   Leader rejects the report and removes it from the candidate set.

-1. Else if the type is "finish" and `state == Finished(out_share)`, then
+1. Else if `state` has type `FinishedWithOutbound` and the inbound
-   preparation is complete and the Leader stores the output share for use in
+   `PrepareResp` has type "finish", then preparation is complete and the
-   the collection interaction ({{collect-flow}}).
+   Leader commits to `state.out_share` as described in
+   {{batch-buckets}}.

-1. Else if the type is "reject", then the Leader rejects the report and removes
+1. Else if the inbound `PrepareResp` has type "reject", then the Leader rejects
-   it from the candidate set.
+   the report and removes it from the candidate set.
+The Leader MUST NOT
+   include the report in a subsequent aggregation job, unless the report error

-1. Else the type is invalid, in which case the Leader MUST abort the
+   is `report_too_early`, in which case the Leader MAY include the report in a
+   subsequent aggregation job.

+1. Otherwise the inbound message is incompatible with the Leader's current
-   aggregation job.
+   state, in which case the Leader MUST abort the aggregation job.

 If the Leader fails to process the response from the Helper, for example because
 of a transient failure such as a network connection failure or process crash,